-Our Chief Executive Officer and Chief Financial Officer evaluated the effectiveness of our internal control over financial reporting as of December 31, 2008.
-In making this assessment, we used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework.
-Based on this evaluation, our Chief Executive Office/ Chief Financial Officer concluded that, as of December 31, 2008, our internal control over financial reporting was effective.
+Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2009.
+Based on this assessment, management believes that, as of that date, our internal control over financial reporting was effective.

 This annual report does not include an attestation report of our registered public accounting firm regarding internal control over financial reporting.
-Management's report was not subject to attestation by our registered public accounting firm pursuant to temporary rules of the SEC that permit us to provide only management's report in this annual report.
+Management's report was not subject to attestation by our registered public accounting firm pursuant to temporary rules of the Securities and Exchange Commission that permit us to provide only management's report in this annual report.